mohrez86/mohrez86.github.io/_pages/projects.md

 ## Project: PyLLMut

-PyLLMut is a research-based, LLM-driven mutant generator library for Python.
+[PyLLMut](https://pyllmut.readthedocs.io) is a research-based, LLM-driven mutant generator library for Python.
 It uses the `gpt-4o-mini` model via API to generate mutants for Python modules.
 Traditional mutation operators often fail to generate mutants for certain program statements, reducing the effectiveness of techniques like Mutation-Based Fault Localization (MBFL).
 PyLLMut aims to address this issue using LLMs.

-Some of the key features of PyLLMut are is follows:
+### Key Features

-- Generates mutants for Python code using LLMs.
+- Uses LLMs to generate mutants for Python code.
-- Currently supports `gpt-4o-mini` via API, with plans to add more models.
+- Currently supports `gpt-4o-mini` via API (more models coming).
-- Can be used in mutation testing, fault localization, automated program repair, and more.
+- Designed for research & real-world applications.

 ### Key Links